djgroen/flee-release/README.md

 # Flee

 Flee is an agent-based modelling toolkit which is purpose-built for simulating the movement of individuals across geographical locations.
 Flee is currently used primarily for modelling the movements of refugees and internally displaces persons (IDPs).

-Flee is currently closed-source, but will be released periodically under a BSD 3-clause license once the first journal paper is accepted.
+Flee is released under a BSD 3-clause license.
+The GitHub repository with the latest source can be found at http://www.github.com/djgroen/flee-release.

 ## Main source files